ktsakas/travelclick-chatbot/RESEARCH.md

 * Much better documentation with plenty of examples.
 * Allows for templates instead of user input, which would work well with a response produced by the code (eg. the user clicks).
 * Wit.ai only gives out the date and not the text
+* Easier debugging throuth the website (shows details about the query)
+* Much more opinionated (helps avoid many pitfalls)
+* API.ai stores contexts and holds them

 ## Conversations